Kominto/Apolemia/README.md

 # Apolemia
-A small homemade game engine coded entirely in C++
+A small game engine coded entirely in C++
+Include an homemade ECS and SDL2 utilities

+**/!\ Very early in development, not functional yet**